rkampani/duckduckgo-mcp/README.md

 ## ⚠️ Legal Notice

-This software uses an unofficial DuckDuckGo scraping library which **violates DuckDuckGo's Terms of Service**.
+This software uses an DuckDuckGo scraping library.

 **For Educational Use Only:**
 - ✅ Personal learning and research